tommiseppanen/simple-store/README.md

 # simple-store
-Simple store system for Unity
+Store/inventory system for Unity

+TODO:
+- UI and actions for inventory items